In Photos | Visiting The 9/11 Memorial and Museum

 In Photos | 9/11 Memorial Museum

-This year 2022, marks two decades since 9/11 changed the world forever, and while millions of people have deeply personal memories of these events, an entire generation — those college-aged and younger — have no lived memory of September 11, 2001.
+This year 2024, marks twenty three years since 9/11 changed the world forever, and while millions of people have deeply personal memories of these events, an entire generation — those college-aged and younger — have no lived memory of September 11, 2001.

-To mark the 21st anniversary, the National September 11 Memorial & Museum will host its annual commemoration ceremony to honor the 2,983 men, women, and children killed in the 2001 attacks at the World Trade Center site, the Pentagon, aboard Flight 93, and those killed in the February 26, 1993, World Trade Center bombing.
+The National September 11 Memorial & Museum will conduct its annual remembrance event to mark the 23rd anniversary of the 9/11 terrorist attacks.
+This ceremony will honor the 2,983 individuals who lost their lives in the 2001 attacks on the World Trade Center, the Pentagon, and aboard Flight 93, as well as those who perished in the February 26, 1993, World Trade Center bombing.

 Private Viewing of Tribute in Lights 2017